-The local news media may be utilized to disseminate emergency information to members of the larger community, including neighbors, parents and other interested parties.
+The local news media may be utilized to disseminate emergency information to members of the larger community, including neighbors, parents, and other interested parties.
 The larger community can also access emergency information via the Dickinson College homepage and/or social media.

-If there is an immediate threat to the health or safety of students or employees occurring on campus, an institution must follow its emergency notification procedures.
-An institution that follows its emergency notification procedures is not required to issue a timely warning based on the circumstances; however, the institution must provide adequate follow-up information to the community as needed.
+If there is an immediate threat to the health or safety of students or employees occurring on campus, an institution must follow notification emergency procedures.
+An that follows its institution emergency notification procedures is not required to issue a warning based on the circumstances; however, the institution must provide adequate follow-up information to the community as needed.